Ganon's Castle Walkthrough

 Treasure chest in Ocarina of Time

-Activating the switch in front of the iron bars with a Spin Attack will make a treasure chest containing Bombchus appear.
-If you don't have any Bombchus, you can restock here.
+Use a Spin Attack on the switch in front of the iron bars to make a treasure chest containing Bombchus appear.
+If you run out of Bombchus, restock here.

 Use a Fire Arrow to Burn the Ceiling Cobwebs